 The Waismann Method of rapid detox is a world-renowned rapid detox program that has attracted much press and high acclaim for its success rate in treating opiate dependency and prescription drug addiction.
 Waismann Method has a premiere Vicodin treatment program administered in a fully-accredited hospital in Orange County, Ca., where patients are monitored around the clock.

-Patients sleep comfortably under deep sedation while medications cleanse the opiates from their opiate receptors.
+With our rapid detox treatment, patients sleep comfortably under sedation while medications cleanse the opiates from their opiate receptors.
 Accelerated withdrawal symptoms occur within hours instead of days, as with traditional methods.
 Once patients wake up, they are no longer physically dependent on opiates and are unaware of the withdrawal that occurred during the procedure.

 Another thing that sets our program apart from the others is the humane way we approach treatment.
 Our patients are treated as the unique individuals they are.
 We take into account underlying issues, special needs and individual risk factors.
 Our patients leave our facility rested, recovered and with their dignity intact.